 A huge reluctance to ask for help is a personality trait that I, like so many others, still struggle with.

-It is also a trait that nearly cost me everything a couple of years ago.
+It is also a trait that nearly cost me everything a few years ago.

-A couple of years ago, I was nearing break-down – physically and mentally and I was very isolated.
+A few years ago, I was nearing break-down – physically and mentally and I was very isolated.
 I was not sure how much longer I could or would go on for but still, despite having people I could go to for help, I would not allow myself to.